Best Times for Outdoor Pet Photos in Atlanta — Beating the Southern Heat | CM Bryson

 If you live here, you know how fast it happens.
-One week you're freezing, and the next you're melting in your driveway at 9AM.
+One week you're reaching for a jacket, and the next you're melting in your driveway before 9am.
+For dog photography — especially for certain breeds — that shift matters more than most people realize.

 If you’d like to reach about a time when I got it wrong, and how we fixed it, check out this post from a summer session last year where a sunrise session saved the day.

-How I Think About Scheduling Outdoor Sessions in Georgia
+How I Schedule Outdoor Dog Photography Sessions in Georgia

 Schedule for Golden Hours - Both of Them